Qovery/documentation/website/docs/using-qovery/troubleshoot/service-deployment-troubleshoot.md

 Here are the possible solutions you can apply:

 * Reduce the resources (CPU/RAM) allocated to your existing/new service.
 Have a review of the deployed services and see if you can save up some resources by reducing their CPU/RAM setting.
-If you are using a *K3S (EC2) cluster*, stop your service before changing the settings.
 Remember to re-deploy the applications when you edit the resource.
 Have a look at [the resource section for more information][docs.using-qovery.configuration.application#resources].

 * Select a bigger instance type for your cluster (in terms of CPU/RAM).
 By increasing it, it will unlock the deployment of your application (since new resources have been added).
 Check your [cluster settings][docs.using-qovery.configuration.clusters#managing-your-cluster-settings], and change the instance type of your cluster.